limorl/monorepo-python-sample/README.md

 ### Next Steps
 The monorepo will be extendedt to support:
+1. Update AppConfigConfigurationProvider to use SSM ParameterStore instead of SecretsManager (cheapper, no need to auto-rotate keys at this point)
-1. Implement AppConfigConfigurationProvider based on AWS AppConfig and SSM - Start Lambda with AppConfigConfigurationProvider when runs on AWS + Define IAM role to access AppConfig and SSM
+2. When running in AWS mode,  Start Lambda with AppConfigConfigurationProvider when runs on AWS + Define IAM role to access AppConfig and SecretsManager
 2. Logging using [aws-powertools] (https://github.com/aws-powertools/powertools-lambda-python)
 3. Use Lambda Extensions to better handle calls to AppConfig and SSM
-4. Semantic release using [changeset](https://github.com/changesets/changesets) - blogpost [here](https://lirantal.com/blog/introducing-changesets-simplify-project-versioning-with-semantic-releases/
+4. Semantic release using [changeset](https://github.com/changesets/changesets) - blogpost [here](https://lirantal.com/blog/introducing-changesets-simplify-project-versioning-with-semantic-releases/)
 5. Terraform to deploy infra on localstack and on AWS
 6. Add a deployment.yml workflow to deploy to AWS and to Localstack
 7. Add e2e.yml workflow with a simple e2e test which runs nightly (every night)